-If you took a breath test after your DUI arrest, then you need a criminal defense attorney who understands the most effective ways of contest the breath test reading and show problems with the test.
+If you took a breath test after your DUI arrest, then you need a criminal defense attorney who understands the most effective ways to contest the breath test reading and show problems with the test.
 The attorneys at Brown, Bradshaw & Moffat, LLP are experienced with fighting breath test cases in Salt Lake City, and the surrounding areas in Utah.

 The DUI defense attorneys at Brown, Bradshaw & Moffat, LLP understand the effects of alcohol in the human body, the operational principles of breath testing, legal aspects of chemical testing, DUI case law, and other alcohol-related laws.
 We know how to uncover mistakes made by the breath test operator and inspector when performing simulated tests on the instruments to test its accuracy and reliability.

 For example, medical conditions such as GERD or acid reflex can cause the machine to incorrectly measure alcohol in the mouth instead of only finding the alcohol present in the deep lung air.
 Other important defenses exist to show that the breath test reading is not accurate or reliable.